BrooklynBroiler/startup/README.md

 - [x] A concise and compelling elevator pitch - I wrote a concise and compelling elevator pitch
 - [x] Description of key features - I described the key features
 - [x] Description of how you will use each technology - I wrote the description of how I will use each technology
 - [x] One or more rough sketches of your application.
-Images must be embedded in this file using Markdown image references. - I converted my images to png, and then uploaded them to my start up, and put them in order in the README.md.
+Images must be embedded in this file using Markdown image references. - I converted my images to png, and then uploaded them to my startup directory, and put them in order in the README.md.

 ### Elevator Pitch